DIY Sensory Fidget Hoodie Tutorial: A Discreet OT Solution

 • Consult with your personal occupational therapist for recommendations

-*Of course, this project can be done 100% by hand without the use of a sewing machine using various hand stitches.
+*Of course, this project can be made 100% by hand without the use of a sewing machine using various hand stitches.
 If you are new to doing embroidery or using the zig zag stitch in a pattern, practice on a piece of scrap fabric first.

 First seam rip the top of the kangaroo pocket, leaving the bottom of the pocket seam intact.
 Brainstorm ideas and when ready draw on your design (optional), making sure it cannot be seen once the kangaroo pocket is sewn in place.
 Practice with scrap fabric first if needed.